julialong/slogo_interpreter/README.md

 ### Roles
 Ben and Julia worked mostly on the backend features while Jenny and Maya tackled the frontend.
-Ben created all of the Command objects (both turtle and otherwise), designed the final implementation of the parser, and created the parts of the Turtle that were necessary for backend implementation *idk what else you did @Ben*.
-Julia worked on the initial (and sadly nonworking) version of the parser, created all of the "Unbundler" classes that handle the implementation of the control commands, and wrote the classes and buttons necessary to write and read files.
+Ben created all of the Command objects (turtle, non-turtle, multi-turtle, and otherwise) and accompanying components (exceptions, factories, interfaces), designed the final implementation of the parser and the sanitizer, and created the parts of the Turtle class that were necessary for backend implementation, such as the Updatable interface.
+He also wired together the front and the back end classes in Engine using ChangeListener.
+Julia worked on the initial version of the parser, created all of the "Unbundler" classes that handle the implementation of the control flow commands, and wrote the classes and buttons necessary to write and read files.
 Maya and Jennifer both touched all of the classes on front-end over the process of the project.
 Maya's work dealt largely with storing and then re-accessing data related to front-end.
 Maya was mostly in charge of the Console (text input and history), the tables that displayed the user-defined commands, the pop-up windows that displayed a table of all the turtles and their various statuses (id, image,